 The velocity adjuster and adjustable inline regular allow users to conduct fast charges of the gun.
 The only bad thing is that its magnetic response trigger does not respond as well as it does in other markers.

 The Tippmann Project Salvo Sniper is a great .68 caliber paintball gun for so many reasons.
 It is a semi-automatic marker that has a lot of flexibility, thanks to its open bolt blow-back system.
-You can use nitrogen, CO2, or air under high pressure to operate this marker which means it is one of the best paintball guns under 200.
+You can use nitrogen, CO2, or air under high pressure to operate this marker.

 As for the cycle rate of the Project Salvo Sniper, it can fire up to 8 balls per second.
 And if you want to attach additional accessories, that will be an easy thing to do because of the four Picatinny rails that are located on the marker’s front shroud.
 However, the best thing about the weapon is how it shoots very quietly.
 If you’re playing a paintball game in the field and you want to remain discrete, this is the marker to use.